MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/vmm/self-service-tasks.md

 As a self-service user, you can share your library resources with the other members of your self-service user role when the following conditions are met:

 - You must be the resource owner.
-- You must belong to self-service user role that has been assigned the Share action.
+- You must belong to self-service user role that is assigned the Share action.
 - To use the shared resource, the user must belong to a self-service user role that has been assigned the **Receive** action.

 Share resources as follows: